isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 layout: simple-page
 permalink: /get-started-with/Libby/
 breadcrumb: Libby
-title: Libby
+title: Reading eBooks and eAudiobooks
 ---

+<p>Our eBook and eAudiobook collection allows you to read or learn anytime, anywhere.
+There are two apps that let you access the entire library from your smartphone.
+The NLB Mobile app allows you to read or listen to eBooks / eAudiobooks online.
+To download eBooks / eAudiobooks so that you can enjoy them even without an internet connection, use the Libby app.</p>

 ![An animated GIF of a flowchart describing how to download eBooks and audiobooks with the Libby app.](/images/Libby_gif_WS.gif)

-<p>Libby is the one-tap reading app by OverDrive that allows you to enjoy downloaded eBooks / eAudiobooks offline.</p>

-  <h2>Getting Started</h2>
+  <h2>Getting Started with Libby</h2>
 <div class="acc-kontainer"><!--accordion-->
 	<div>
 		<input type="radio" name="acc" id="acc1"><!--question 1-->